Winners (2022 film)

-Winners (Persian: برندهها) is a 2022 British Persian-language drama film written and directed by Hassan Nazer.
-It tells the story of the journey of 2 children from a small Iranian community who find the lost Academy Award statuette of Asghar Farhadi.
+Winners (Persian: برندهها Barandehâ) is a 2022 British Persian-language drama film written and directed by Hassan Nazer.
+The plot follows two children from a small Iranian community who discover the lost Academy Award statuette of Asghar Farhadi.
 It was selected as the British entry for the Best International Feature Film at the 95th Academy Awards, but was not nominated.

 Synopsis

 In a small provincial Iranian town, the children work hard to support their families.
 One day nine-year-old Yahya and his friend Leyla find a precious statue.
 Sharing a passion for cinema, Yahya's boss Naser Khan (Reza Naji) decides to help them find the owner.

 Cast

 The actors participating in this film are: